• Skip to primary navigation

 Fairmont Banff Springs Restaurants

-Address: 405 Spray Ave
+Location: 405 Spray Ave

-A tradition that dates back MANY years, you will indulge in some of the finest loose leaf teas, and relieve that hunger with an assortment of fancy finger sandwiches, Victorian scones, and lots of other tasty sweet treats.
-The afternoon tea is served from 11:30am – 3:00pm
+A tradition that dates back MANY years, you will indulge in some of the finest loose-leaf teas and relieve that hunger with an assortment of fancy finger sandwiches, Victorian scones, and lots of other tasty sweet treats.
+The afternoon tea is served from 11:30 am – 3:00 pm.

 Book the Banff Springs Afternoon Tea

-Looking for an evening meal instead, book a table at any one of the different restaurants at the Banff Springs Hotel including the 1888 Chop House, The Vermillion Room, Waldhaus Restaurant or Castello Italiano.
+Looking for an evening meal instead, book a table at any one of the different restaurants at the Banff Springs Hotel, including the 1888 Chop House, The Vermillion Room, Waldhaus Restaurant or Castello Italiano.
 With so many choices, there really is a restaurant at the Banff Springs Hotel for every taste.

 • Banff Springs Hotel Restaurants: